-The Hobo Wizard is Henry R Johnson.
-Henry was born on January 26, 1996 in Denver, Colorado, USA. central elements in Henry's work are line, shape, and composition.
+Henry was born on January 26, 1996 in Denver, Colorado, USA.
+Central elements in Henry's work are line, shape, and composition.
 His primary mediums include acrylic paint, acrylic ink, color pencil, and drafting pens.
-Henry borrows techniques from many styles: composition from David Lynch, Paul Gauguin's definition of color and movement, and Paul Manship's treatment of anatomy.
-Major themes of interest to Henry are dreams, will power, and human brutality.
-Henry sees himself as a frontiersman much like the avant-garde of the 20th century.
-In the mad 2020’s, Henry has sympathy for the politically and socially alienated.
-He believes that darker times are coming and it is incumbent upon individuals, families, and communities to seize the moment.
-Henry is currently based out of Dothan, AL.
+Some of Henry's most important influences are: composition and contrast from David Lynch's Eraserhead, Paul Gauguin's language of color and movement, and Paul Manship's treatment of anatomy.
+Major themes in Henry's work include but are not limited to: dreams, the sacred and profane, mental illness, and existentialism.

 The “Hobo Wizard” is the culmination of the best of all that I have thought, done, and learned throughout my BFA program.
 My studies have led me to new worldviews and set my artistic practice upon new impulses.
 Over these last four years my artistic practice has been refined both in medium and technique, and throughout this adventure I have found a greater appreciation for traditional media and found the beautiful in the sublimity of the brush stroke.